badre2911/agonlight2-projetcs/README.md

 ### comfile
 Allow to transfert binary or text file from PC to Agon
 Show readme file from folder comfile for more informations.

+### pause
+allows to pause on batch file.
+Put a file to /mos directory
+Example command line: `pause`
+Result: `Press any key to continue ...`